NTDs in Focus

 The Impact of Neglected Tropical Diseases

-Neglected tropical diseases (NTDs) are a group of parasitic and bacterial infectious diseases that affect more than 1.7 billion people, including more than 1 billion children.
+Neglected tropical diseases (NTDs) are a group of parasitic and bacterial infectious diseases that affect more than 1.65 billion people, including nearly 1 billion children.
 Over 40% of the global NTD burden is concentrated in Africa, where the END Fund focuses the majority of our work.

 Neglected Tropical Diseases Statistics

 NTDs rank among the four most devastating groups of communicable diseases.
 They cause severe pain and long-term disability and lead to death for more than 170,000 people per year.
 Effects from NTDs such as deformed legs and blindness results in social isolation.
 Amongst children, infection leads to malnutrition, cognitive impairment, stunted growth, and the inability to attend school.
 Social isolation and physical ailments make working difficult for people with NTDs.
-Many people are unable to provide for themselves or their families and are left in a cycle of poverty.
+Many people are unable to provide for themselves or their families, impacting long-term earnings.

 RELATED NEWS